Pubudu-98/Python---Self-Study/README.md

 # Python Self-Study

 Welcome to the **Python Self-Study** repository!
-This repo is designed for anyone looking to learn and practice core Python programming concepts through simple, focused scripts.
-Each file explores a fundamental topic in Python, making it a great resource for beginners and as a refresher for experienced developers.
+This repo is for anyone looking to learn and practice core Python programming concepts through simple, focused scripts.
+Each file explores a fundamental topic in Python, making it a great resource for beginners and those wanting to refresh their knowledge.

 ---